Greater Region of SaarLorLux: Lorraine

 Saint-Stephen cathedral in Metz, capital of Lorraine region.

 Until 2016, Lorraine was one of the 26 regions of France.
 Its two main cities are Metz (administrative capital) and Nancy.
 The region's name is derived from the medieval Lotharingia.

 Lorraine consists of four départements, Moselle, Meurthe et Moselle, Meuse and Vosges.
 Each of them is as big as Luxembourg and the Saarland together.
-Two of these départements, Vosges in the south and Meuse in the west, only have small interests in the SaarLorLux region, because they are far away from the shared border.
+Two of these départements, Vosges in the south and Meuse in the west, only have small interests in the Greater Region, because they are far away from the shared border.
 Together, they have a population of about 2.338 million people on 23,547 km^{2}.

 Lorraine is part of the centralised administrative system of France.
-Therefore, many of the decisions necessary for cooperation in the SaarLorLux region have to be cleared through the central government in Paris.
+Therefore, many of the decisions necessary for cooperation in the Greater Region have to be cleared through the central government in Paris.

 The current région of Lorraine is larger than the historical duchy of Lorraine which gradually came under French sovereignty between 1737 and 1766.
 The modern région includes provinces and areas that were historically separate from the duchy of Lorraine proper.
 These are: